 Global Coverage - Multi-jurisdictional coverage, with contacts around the world, means clients can be certain of a speedy and cost-effective approach.
 Global giants such as Aston Martin, Dyson, Unilever, GlaxoSmithKline, Lundbeck and Hasbro turn to the team for expert advice on clearance, exploitation and enforcement of their IP rights.
 Members of the team are known for their thought leadership presentations at international conferences.

 A competitive edge - Whatever the challenge or opportunity, they have the experience and resource to offer the very best legal advice.
+As acknowleged by Legal 500 2014, this team "provides outstanding service at all times".
 Regular legal updates keep our clients and contacts at the forefront of developments too.

 Overturning 100 years of patent law